Azure/azure-quickstart-templates/matlab-cluster/README.md

     -   Enter the hostname; this will always be “MASTER”

-    -   The name of the MJS will always be “mymjs”
+    -   The name of the MATLAB job scheduler will always be “mymjs”

-    -   You must enter the license number for the MDCS license (configured to use the Mathworks Hosted License Manager)
+    -   You must enter the license number for the MATLAB Distributed Computing Server license (configured to use the Mathworks Hosted License Manager)

     -   Select “Done”